t) Provisions and Contingent liabilities

 The video cost had been assumed to have a life of 4 years and is to be amortized from the date of its publishing, 60% of the cost capitalized in the first year of video being published , 20% in the second year and 10% each in next 2 years.
 If a video, in later year, is found to be not generating any economic benefit it could be decided by the management to be written off completely in that year itself.

-(a) In the previous year, pursuant to the basis of allotment for the Rights Issue approved by the BSE Limited, the Board of Directors in their meeting held on January 31, 2023, allotted 2,50,00,000 fully paid-up equity shares of the Company, having face value of ' 10 (Indian Rupee Ten) each in dematerialized form at an issue price of ' 50 (Indian Rupees Fifty Only) per equity share.
+(a) In the FY 2022-23, pursuant to the basis of allotment for the Rights Issue approved by the BSE Limited, the Board of Directors in their meeting held on January 31, 2023, allotted 2,50,00,000 fully paid-up equity shares of the Company, having face value of Rs.
+10 (Indian Rupee Ten) each in dematerialized form at an issue price of Rs.
+50 (Indian Rupees Fifty Only) per equity share.

-The Company has incurred an expense of ' 14,828 for the purpose of rights issue which has been netted off from security premium during the year ended 31 March 2023.
+The Company has incurred an expense of Rs.
+14,828 thousands for the purpose of rights issue which has been netted off from security premium during the year ended March 31 2023.

-(a) The Company has not been declared a willful defaulters by any bank or financial institute or consortium thereof in accordance with the guidelines on willful defaulters issued by the RBI.
+(a) The Company is not a declared wilful defaulter by any bank or financial Institution or other lender, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India, during the year ended March 31, 2025 and March 31, 2024.

-(b) There are no proceeding initiated or pending against the Company for holding any benami property und the Benami Transaction (Prohibition) Act 1988 (45 of 1988) and rule made thereunder.
+(b) No proceedings have been initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made thereunder, as at March 31, 2025 and March 31, 2024.

-(c) The Company has not traded or involved in Crypto currency or Virtual Currency during the reporting year.
+(c) The Company has not traded or invested in crypto currency or virtual currency during the year ended March 31, 2025 and March 31, 2024.

-(d) There is no immovable property whose title deed is not held in the name of the company.
+(d) There is no immovable property whose title deed is not held in the name of the company during the year ended March 31, 2025 and March 31, 2024.

-(h) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:
+(g) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall :

 (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or

-(i) The Company other than as disclosed in note 47, has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:
+(h) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

 (i) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or